 The Reverse Iron Albatross Spread

 One last thing: there's also a mirrored version called the reverse iron albatross spread.
 It’s a debit strategy used in volatile markets, built with the same four legs but flipped.
 You pay upfront and hope for a big move.
-We cover it in detail in our reverse iron albatross spread article.
+We cover it in detail in our full breakdown of the reverse iron albatross spread, including how to set it up and when it works best.

 Leav Graves is the founder and CEO of Option Samurai and a licensed investment professional with over 19 years of trading experience, including working professionally through the 2008 financial crisis.